AudreyBurki/Lab-News/index.md

+## New paper accepted in Journal of Cognitive Neuroscience (May 2021)
+Congratulations to Hyein Jeong for her first paper!

 ## New DFG funded project (April 2021)
 The project, entitled "New insights into the speaker’s lexicon: Computational modelling and experimental data” will start in a few months and run during three years.
 Positions will be available.
 More soon.